haseebawan45/MathAssistant/README.md

 - "What is the integral of ln(x)?"
 - "Find the eigenvalues of [[2,1],[1,2]]"
 - "Prove that the sum of two odd numbers is even"

+## Rate Limiting Solution

+This application uses Gemini 2.0 Flash, which has better rate limits on the free tier (15 requests per minute, 1,500 requests per day).
+It also implements exponential backoff to handle any rate limiting gracefully:

+1. When a rate limit error (HTTP 429) is encountered, the app will:
+   - Show a message indicating it's retrying
+   - Wait for an increasing amount of time between retries
+   - Automatically retry the request up to 5 times

+This ensures a better user experience even when hitting API limits.

 ## ⚠️ Security Note